🎉 75% of content is free forever — Unlock Premium from $10/mo →

 Naive Bayes — Complete Guide

-Naive Bayes applies Bayes' theorem with the "naive" assumption that features are independent.
+Naive Bayes applies Bayes' theorem with the "naive" assumption that features are conditionally independent given the class.
 Despite this simplification, it works remarkably well in practice.

 Bayes' Theorem